nextmv-io/tour/building-models/input-and-output.md

 echo 42 | go run -trimpath building-models/input-and-output/main.go | jq
 ```

 You should see output similar to the following.
-It hows how Hop was configured,
+It shows information about Hop's
-statistics about its search, and so on.
-The `store` field is `null` because our
+configuration, statistics about its search, and so on.
+The `store` field is
-model doesn't do anything, but that will change in the next sections.
+`null` because our model doesn't do anything, but that will change in the
+next sections.

 ```json
 {